Hi, I'm Kate.

 Indiana University 2010

-Certificate in Psychoanalytic Psychotherapy from the Chicago Center for Psychoanalysis 2025
+Certificate in Psychoanalytic Psychotherapy from the

-Why I do this.
+Why I Do This.

-And I came to it with a pretty clear sense of what I didn't want to be.
-The last thing anyone needs when they're trying to figure themselves out is someone telling them to think positive, mistake activity for depth, or — worse — someone who takes themselves so seriously they've forgotten what it actually feels like to be a person.
-This work lends itself to a lot of self-importance.
-I try hard not to do that.
+I came to this work the way most people do, not through a textbook.
+The last thing anyone needs when they're trying to figure themselves out is someone telling them to think positive, mistake activity for depth, or worse, someone who takes themselves so seriously they've forgotten what it actually feels like to be a person.

-Psychotherapy: a place where the mind is formed
+Psychotherapy: a place where the mind is formed.

 "It is in playing and only in playing that the individual child or adult is able to be creative and to use the whole personality, and it is only in being creative that the individual discovers the self."